White-IT-Solutions/TattooDirectory/docs/HLD Doc Tattoo Artist Directory MVP.md

 1. **Source:** A developer pushes code to a Git repository.
 2. **Build:** This triggers **GitHub Actions**, which starts a **GitHub Actions** job.
 The build job installs dependencies, runs unit tests, and packages the application artefacts (e.g., Lambda deployment packages, Docker images for Fargate).
-3. **Deploy to Staging:** The pipeline deploys the changes to the Staging environment using HashiCorp Terraform to update the stack.
-Automated integration and end-to-end tests are run against the Staging environment.
+3. **Deploy to Dev/Staging:** The pipeline deploys the changes to the Dev/Staging environment using HashiCorp Terraform to update the stack.
+Automated integration and end-to-end tests are run against the Dev/Staging environment.
-4. **Manual Approval:** After successful tests in Staging, the pipeline pauses for a manual approval step before deploying to Production.
+4. **Manual Approval:** After successful tests in Dev/Staging, the pipeline pauses for a manual approval step before deploying to Production.
 5. **Deploy to Production:** Upon approval, the same artefacts are deployed to the Production environment.

 ---